 A6: States and other jurisdictions restrict activities related to the hiring of third-party placement agents (regardless of the SEC rule’s permitted use of certain registered solicitors) in various manners.
+In addition, certain plans may also adopt their own policies that go beyond the scope of any statutory restrictions.
 Examples include the following:

 Q7: Is it true that our investment management activities could be considered lobbying under state law?

 A7: Yes; certain activities related to contracting with a government entity for providing investment management services (or investing in a fund sponsored by the investment manager) may trigger state lobbyist registration considerations.
 For example:

 Q8: If lobbyist registration is required, who is required to register?

 A8: If registration is required, the person or entity required to register varies from jurisdiction to jurisdiction.
 For example, in some cases, the marketing employee who lobbies on behalf of an investment manager is required to register as a lobbyist, while in other cases, the investment manager entity registers as a lobbyist and may be required to list marketing employees who lobby on behalf of the investment manager on the investment manager’s registration statement.